DNACENSolutions/dnac_ansible_workflows/README.md

 Before using these Ansible workflows, ensure that you have the following prerequisites:

 - Ansible installed on your machine
-- Access to a Cisco DNA Center instance
+- Access to a Cisco Catalyst Center instance
 - Proper network connectivity to interact with the Catalyst Center APIs